Ceramics for Ion Propulsion

 Ion thrusters have proven themselves on several missions including Goche and Bepicolumbo which is currently heading to Mercury.
 They are also used on the Japanese state space agency’s JAXA Hayabusa2 mission to collect samples from an asteroid.
 The low thrust levels even with the accelerated ion speeds of up to 200 km per second mean that ion thrusters are not suitable for all applications.

 Ion thrusters are a technology that is difficult to miniaturise, requiring electrical insulation across the grids to generate propulsion.
 Reducing the gaps reduces the electrical potential.
-Materials proven in this technology are high purity 99.7% Alumina and Shapal Hi-M Soft, both part of the extensive portfolio of high-performance advanced ceramics available from Precision Ceramics UK.
+Materials proven in this technology are high purity 99.7% Alumina and Shapal Hi-M Soft, both part of the extensive portfolio of high-performance technical ceramics available from Precision Ceramics Europe.

 BepiColombo is a planned European-Japanese mission to Mercury and successfully blasted off from Kourou, French Guiana, on its long journey on Friday 19th October.
 The spacecraft, carried out of the earth’s atmosphere by an Ariane 5 ECA rocket, will spend seven years cruising towards its target using several gravity assists from other planets along the way.